DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

       - Application Programming Interfaces (APIs)
       - User Interfaces (UIs)
       - Physical Interfaces (For appliacations that manipulate machinery and logic controllers)
     - **Misuse Case Testing**: or abuse case testing to evaluate the vulnerability of their software to users attempt to misuse the application
     - **Mutation Testing**: Mutation testing (automatically) modifies a program in small ways and then tests that mutant to determine if it behaves as it should or if it fails.
 This technique is used to design and test software tests through mutation.
+It is a method used to automatically design new software tests and to ensure the quality of tests
     - **Regression Testing**: In cases where the project is releasing updates to an existing system, regression testing formalizes the process of verifying that the new code performs in the same manner as the old code, other than any changes expected as part of the new release.
 They Key performance measure of Regression testing is more specifically covered by defect recurrence rates.
     - **Test Coverage Analysis**:
             - Test Coverage = number of use cases Tested/Total umber of use cases. ­Coverage rates are used to measure how effective code testing is.